The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 Must meet salary AND duties tests

-Typically management/professional roles
+Typically management or professional roles

 $844